oscar-defelice/DeepLearning-lectures/README.md

 # Deep Learning lectures

-Here is the material for a course of two-weeks I will be giving in a Master of Data Science and AI
+Here is the material for a course of two-weeks I gave in a Master of Data Science and AI

 This is part of a series of other lectures modules on